What is a transaction type calculation?

 The basic calculation is:

-If the transaction price type is CleanPrice or Price, bond interest is then added (this is the value of the Transaction/default/BondInterest system property).
+If the transaction price type is CleanPrice or Price, bond interest is then added (this is the value of the Transaction/default/BondInterest system property, or 0 if it is not set).

 If the type is DirtyPrice, bond interest is not added.